Past Projects

 Reusable Period Product Project (Mya Knudsgaard/Northern Women’s Centre)

-Purchase reusable menstruation products and distribute free on a firstcome first-served basis.
+Purchase reusable menstruation products and distribute free on a first come first-served basis.

 2015 Projects